 Why We Chose Tomar for Our Lisbon Day Trip Besides Sintra

 We did a fair amount of research into Sintra.
 Its famous yellow painted castle looked especially appealing.
 It is also closer to Lisbon than Tomar.
+(You really can’t go wrong with either of the two day trips from Lisbon.)
 However, we also knew it was one of the reasons it was the more crowded of the two cities.
 We started to investigate destinations for a Lisbon day trip besides Sintra.

 We desired something a little more unusual four our Lisbon day trip.
 Something lesser known and less traveled.
 We were also very interested in the history of the Knights Templar in Europe and Tomar was its headquarters for nearly 200 years.
+(We even stumbled upon a really cool scuba diving adventure from Lisbon to Sesimbra, about an hour away, but unfortunately we don’t scuba dive!)
 Ultimately we agreed Tomar was a good fit for us!

 How to Get There